clarkhale/external-storage/iscsi/targetd/ansible/README.md

 They are intended to be used with an inventory file belonging to OpenShift Container Platform 3.4+ or OpenShift Origin 1.4+

+## Playbooks:

+* targetd-playbook.yaml - Configures the targetd server, including LVM
+* initiator-playbook.yaml - Configures the initiators
+* provisioner-playbook.yaml - Configures OpenShift project and provisioner

+These should be run in order above.

+## Bugs

+Currently, it appears that the targetd server needs to be rebooted if firewalld is not currently installed.

 ## Example Host File

 ```